inf112-v20/BashBoys_Inc/src/test/java/inf112/skeleton/app/manualTests.md

 3. Game should launch with a board
 4. There shall now not be any black "holes" on the screen.
     - All cards and tiles shall have graphics.

+### Music shall play (last tested: 03.05.2020)
+When in game, music shall be heard if enabled in settings before entering game.
+1. Launch game
+2. When in main menu:
+    a.
+Click `Settings`
+    b.
+If Sound is not checked -> click the checkbox to enable sound.
+    c.
+Go back
+    d.
+Click "Play"
+3. Game should launch with a board
+4. Music shall now be playing if volume on pc is on.